techidaily/site-ios-unlock/source/_posts/in-2024-how-to-unlock-iphone-12-passcode-without-itunes-without-knowing-passcode-by-drfone-ios.md

 ![enable apple watch unlock option](https://images.wondershare.com/drfone/article/2022/03/unlock-iphone-with-mask-6.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/odDOPrPjRYY?si=7QHzdUkTPNkHJiVj" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 After enabling this feature, you can unlock your Apple iPhone 12 with a mask on through your Apple Watch.
 You need to grab your phone and hold it the same way you would in a normal Face ID scan.
 The phone will be unlocked, and you will feel a slight vibration on the wrist.
 Also, a notification will pop up on your watch, indicating that your Apple iPhone 12 has been unlocked.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/vEYkX2NJgZw?si=IaHqlqJcYipwUOht" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Bonus Tips: Unlock iPhone Without Any Experience